 When Test Sync.
-Mode is set to GPS on Control screen, status for the GPS time synchronization is displayed at the top of the screen with colored Lamps - one Lamp for the local side and one for the remote side.
-Green GPS synchronization is OK.
+Mode is set to GPS on Control screen, status or the GPS time synchronization is displayed at the top of the creen with colored Lamps - one Lamp for the local side and one for the remote side.